Appeals Court: DA's jury decision based on race

 But Barton did allow two other unemployed college students to serve on the jury.
 The jurors, identified in the ruling as "Robert" and "Sarah," are white.

 When asked why he didn't remove the two white college students from consideration, Barton said he had been swayed by one, who was a Boy Scout.
+Barton then accused the defense attorney of being racist, saying he found the man's claims "offensive."

-"I know attorneys aren't supposed to get offended, but I am offended," Barton said.
+"I know attorneys aren't supposed to get offended, but I am offended," Barton told the judge.
 "After providing what I think is indisputable evidence that I made the decision to bump him prior to even seeing him, I'm offended that (defense counsel) says that it was still, nonetheless, racist on my part.
 I think it goes beyond what needed to be done here today and goes beyond what's appropriate."

-The Court of Appeals disagreed, arguing that while Barton may have had a legitimate reason for excluding Fitsum from the jury, a prosecutor must "stand or fall on the plausibility of the reasons he gives," which in this case, the appeals court ruled, was lacking.
+The Court of Appeals disagreed, arguing that, while Barton may have had a legitimate reason for excluding Fitsum from the jury, a prosecutor must "stand or fall on the plausibility of the reasons he gives."
+Which in this case, the appeals court ruled, was lacking.

 "There is nothing offensive or racist about invoking the United States Supreme Court-established process for eliminating unconstitutional discrimination in jury selection," the court ruled.
 "Defense counsel should not have been subjected to those accusations by the prosecutor simply for doing his job in accordance with the law."